conveyal/scenario-editor/docs/edit-scenario/modifications.md

 ## Add trip pattern

-The **add trip pattern** modification allows you to add new [trip patterns](../glossary.html#trip-pattern) to your transport scenario.
+The **add trip pattern** modification allows you to add new :term:`trip patterns<trip pattern>` to your transport scenario.
 A trip pattern is a set of stops visited in order by a transit vehicle.
 Often a route will consist of multiple trip patterns, e.g. one for each direction of travel if the routing is different or the stops are in different locations.
 This modification also offers a bidirectional option to allow a single trip pattern to represent travel in both directions.
 This may be easier for modes with generally bidirection stations like subways, ferries, or cable cars.

 After creating a new modification you will see something like the view below.